pachyderm/pachyderm/doc/docs/2.3.x/reference/pachctl/pachctl_fsck.md

 ### Options

 ```
   -f, --fix    Attempt to fix as many issues as possible.
   -h, --help   help for fsck
-      --zombie string   A single commit to check for zombie files
-      --zombie-all      Check all pipelines for zombie files: files corresponding to old inputs that were not properly deleted
 ```

 ### Options inherited from parent commands